 This was known as the ‘10% test’ and was in addition to age and work test requirements.
 The 10 per cent test generally limited personal deductible contributions to self-employed and substantially self-employed persons.
 From 1 July 2017 the 10% test was removed, which provided many employees the ability to make personal deductible contributions.

 The following people may benefit from this:

 The ability to make ‘top-up’ personal deductible contributions allows more flexibility in managing contributions and maximising the concessional cap.

 Sam earns a salary of $150,000 per annum plus super guarantee contributions of $16,500 per annum.
 Sam’s enterprise agreement states his employer pays super guarantee on all of his remuneration without limit.
 At the start of the financial year, he arranges to salary sacrifice $1,040 a month ($12,480 per annum) to utilise his concessional cap of $27,500 (assuming he cannot take advantage of the carry forward concessional provision).
 Towards the end of the financial year in May, he is also paid a performance bonus of $30,000, and is promoted, with a new salary of $200,000 per annum.
 Concerned about his concessional contribution cap, he asks his employer to stop the salary sacrifice arrangement, but 10 months have already passed since the arrangement was first put into place.

 Veronica earns $70,000 per annum and is paid fortnightly.
 She decides to see a financial adviser to assist her with building her retirement savings in a tax-effective manner.
-Her adviser recommends that she maximise her unused concessional cap as her cash flow and accumulated personal savings can support her personal expenses.
+Her adviser recommends that she maximise her current financial year’s unused concessional cap as her cash flow and accumulated personal savings can support her personal expenses.

-For many, the removal of the 10% test can further assist save for retirement in a tax effective manner.
-At the very least, it creates a level playing field for employees and the self-employed.
+For many, the removal of the 10% test can further assist saving for retirement in a tax effective manner.
+At the very least, it creates equitable contribution opportunities for employees and those who are self-employed.

 FOR ADVISERS USE ONLY